|Nutritional Guidelines (per serving)|

 Separate the dough into two balls, flatten slightly into thick disk shapes, wrap in plastic wrap, and chill for several hours before working with it.

 Preheat an oven to 375 F. Roll and trim the dough to make a circle large enough to fit a 10-inch fluted tart pan.
 Fit the circle into the bottom and up the sides of the pan.
-Line the line the dough with pie weights or dried beans and bake it for 15 minutes.
+Line the dough with pie weights or dried beans and bake it for 15 minutes.
 Remove the pie weights and bake the shell for an additional 5 minutes.
 Set aside the pastry shell, still in the tart pan, to cool.

 In a double boiler or a medium-size saucepan set a large pan of simmering water, stir together 8 tablespoons butter and the crème fraiche.
 Once this mixture is thoroughly combined, set it aside.